-- Small areas of flood planning area are located in Denham Court and Bardia (Figure 11), with the potential for additional areas to be included. - Much of the LGA is subject to the CLEP 2015 bushfire risk rating (Figure 12), with higher risk areas including: - Eastern bushland areas including Holsworthy Military Reserve - Southern rural landscape and environmental management zoned land including Wedderburn and some areas of Gilead, Smiths creek reserve Small areas of Denham Court
+- Small areas of flood planning area are located in Denham Court and Bardia with additional areas likely to be mapped in the near future subject to future flood plain modelling - A significant portion of the LGA is subject to the CLEP 2015 bushfire risk rating (Figure 12), with the higher risk areas including: - Eastern bushland areas along the Georges River and adjacent Holsworthy Military Reserve - Southern rural landscape and environmental management zoned land including Wedderburn and some areas of Gilead.
+Smiths Creek Reserve and small areas of Denham Court.